MacLaurinGroup/awsLambdaRelay/README.md

 +----------------+  +----------------+  +----------------+
 ```

-Note, depending on the number of units, under the covers Amazon may or may-not run them in paralell.
+Note, depending on the number of units, under the covers Amazon may or may-not run them in parallel.
 Given the nature of how Lamdba pulls messages off the SQS queue, then anything less than 10 will most likely result in a serial execution anyway.

 ### Permissions